teamhanko/hanko/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@teamhanko/hanko-frontend-sdk?label=hanko-frontend-sdk)](https://www.npmjs.com/package/@teamhanko/hanko-frontend-sdk)

 # About Hanko
-Hanko is an open-source authentication and user management solution with a focus on moving the login beyond passwords while being 100% deployable today.
+Hanko is an open source authentication and user management solution that is easy to integrate, framework-agnostic, and built on privacy-first principles like data minimalism and phishing resistance.

-- Supports all modern authentication methods, incl. [passkeys](https://www.passkeys.io), social logins, and SAML SSO
+- Supports all modern authentication methods: passwords, MFA, passkeys, social logins, and SAML SSO
-- Highly flexible configuration options (e.g. optional/user-deletable passwords, passkey-only, OAuth-only)
+- Flexible configuration options, including passkey-only, OAuth-only, and user-deletable passwords
-- Fast integration with Hanko Elements web components (embeddable components for login/registration and account profile)
+- Easy integration with **Hanko Elements** web components
+- A robust API that handles all authentication and onboarding flow states, enabling fast, reliable custom frontend implementations
-- API-first, small footprint, cloud-native
+- API-first, lightweight, cloud-native

-Available for self-hosting and on [Hanko Cloud](https://www.hanko.io).
+Available for self-hosting and as a fully managed service on [Hanko Cloud](https://www.hanko.io).

 # Features
 To follow the development of this project, watch our releases, leave a star, sign up to our [Product News](https://www.hanko.io/updates) or join our [Discord Community](https://www.hanko.io/community).
 Here's a brief overview of Hanko's current and upcoming features: